open-pay/openpay-ruby/README.md

 - *subscriptions*
 - *transfers*

-Each rest resource exposed in the rest Openpay API is represented by a class in this ruby API, being **OpenpayResource** the base class.
+Each rest resource exposed in the rest *Openpay api* is represented by a class in this ruby API, being **OpenpayResource** the base class.

 ### Implementation